Ebenezer Denny

 Ebenezer Denny (March 11, 1761 – July 21, 1822) was an American soldier and politician.
 Having fought in the American Revolutionary War, his journal is one of the most frequently quoted accounts of the surrender of the British at the siege of Yorktown.
 Denny later served as the first mayor of Pittsburgh, from 1816 to 1817.

 Early life

-Denny was born in Carlisle, Cumberland County, Pennsylvania on March 11, 1761, the eldest son of William and Agnes Parker Denny.
+Denny was born in Carlisle, Pennsylvania, on March 11, 1761, the eldest son of William and Agnes Parker Denny.
 At the age of 13 he was entrusted to carry dispatches across the Allegheny Mountains by the commandant at Fort Pitt.
 He crossed alone often; to conceal his presence he hid in the woods at night.
 At one point he was chased by Indians, finding shelter at Fort Loudon.
 He then entered into employment for his father's shop in Carlisle.
 Upon learning that a privateer ship was to sail, with a letter of marque, from Philadelphia for the West Indies, he joined the crew as a volunteer.
 For his gallantry in numerous sea fights, he was promoted to command the quarterdeck.